 Dimenhydrinate (Dramamine) is approved for kids age 2 and older, and diphenhydramine (Benadryl) can be given to kids 6 and older.
 Read the product label carefully to determine the correct dose.
 The most common side effect of these types of medication is drowsiness.

 The good news is that most kids tend to outgrow their car sickness by the time they are 12 years old.
-In the meantime, hopefully some these tactics will help.
+In the meantime, hopefully, some of these tactics will help.